Universality of excited three-body bound states in one dimension: Influence of deeply bound two-body states on the three-body universality

 (iii) ($\nu = 1,2$; purple diamonds) When excluding instead the heavy-light ground state, described by the term $\nu = 0$, the energy ratio converges to a limit value that is different from $\epsilon_1^\star$ of the contact interaction.

 (iv) ($\nu = 2$; green triangles) The exclusion of both deeply bound states with $\nu = 0$ and $\nu =1$ leads to the same (incorrect) limit value as for (iii).

 As evident from Fig. \ref{fig:deepstatesareimportant} we observe that for all combinations (i)-(iv) the limit values for the two finite-rage potentials of shape $f_\L$ and $f_\G$ coincide.
 This interaction-independent behavior is not visibly influenced by the presence or absence of the deeply bound two-body states.
-In addition, it is the origin for the weak universality of the energy ratios $\epsilon_{r,n}$, Eq. \eqref{epsilon}, presented in section \ref{sec:Results}.
+Hence, it is the origin for the universality of the energy ratios $\epsilon_{r,n}$, Eq. \eqref{epsilon}, presented in section \ref{sec:Results}.

-On the other hand, taking into account only the term $\nu=r=2$, corresponding to the nearly resonant bound state of the heavy-light subsystem, is \textit{not} sufficient to achieve an agreement with the results for the ground-state two-body resonance.
-This indicates that the strong universality found in section \ref{sec:Results} for the energy ratio $\epsilon_{2,n}$ crucially depends on the presence of the deeply bound two-body states and cannot be explained by the resonant state $\nu =r =2$ alone.
+On the other hand, the separable approximation, that is taking into account only the term $\nu=r=2$ corresponding to the weakly-bound state of the heavy-light subsystem, yields a value of $\tilde{\epsilon}_{r,n}$ that does not coincide with $\epsilon_{2,1}$.
+Therefore, the weakly-bound state alone is \textit{not} sufficient to achieve an agreement with the universal limit for the ground-state two-body threshold.
+Hence, the result presented in section \ref{sec:Results}, that the three-body energies approach the same universal limit for all values of $r$, crucially relies on the presence of the deeply bound two-body states and cannot be explained by the weakly-bound state $\nu =r =2$ alone.
 However, it seems that not all deeply bound states are equally relevant.
-Here, it is the term $\nu = 0$ that is important, whereas the term $\nu =1$ has negligible effect on $\tilde{\epsilon}_{2,1}$ in the limit $\E_2^{(2)} \to 0^-$.
+For the example presented here, it is the term $\nu = 0$ that is important, whereas the term $\nu =1$ has negligible effect on $\tilde{\epsilon}_{2,1}$ in the limit $\E_2^{(2)} \to 0^-$.

+As a result, this analysis indicates that the separable approximation fails in predicting the correct limiting three-body energy ratios, whenever the heavy-light subsystems support deeply bound two-body states ($r>0$).
+However, in this article we have shown that the correct three-body energy ratios converge to the ones for the contact interaction.
+Indeed, the universal three-body energies for the finite-range potentials can be obtained when taking into account all deeply-bound states.
+A similar study on the separable approximation has been performed in Ref.~\cite{Mestrom2019} for three identical bosons in 3D.